-Attempting to cancel a biologist for addressing an issue about which he is preeminently qualified—sex is a biological matter and gender is only relatively independent of sex—is a clear indicator that the AHA is more concerned about transgender politics than about defending the principle of rational interrogation of claims made about reality.
-Whether its stand is because these politics have been taken to heart or it is out of fear of the mob, it is either way an unfortunate development.
+Attempting to cancel a biologist for addressing an issue about which he is preeminently qualified—sex is a biological matter and gender is only relatively independent of sex—is a clear indicator that the AHA is more concerned about gender ideology than about defending the principle of rational interrogation of claims made about reality.
+Whether its stand is because these politics have been taken to heart, or it is out of fear of the mob, it is either way an unfortunate development.

-Firstly, the AHA accuses Dawkins of using scientific discourse as a guise to demean marginalized groups.
+First, the AHA accuses Dawkins of using scientific discourse as a guise to demean marginalized groups.
 What evidence is there that Dawkins is being insincere?
-(See his tweet below).
-Secondly, the AHA has the matter precisely backwards.
+(I provide his tweet above for your consideration.)
+Second, the AHA has the matter precisely backwards.
 Humanism elevates the value of scientific discourse above those derived from other sources.
 A proper humanist would never prioritize the feelings of a marginalized group over the pursuit of the truth.

-For one thing, why should the feelings of the marginalized be more sacred than the feelings of the majority?
+Why should the feelings of the marginalized be more sacred than the feelings of the majority?
 That sounds like religious dogma to me.
-Why, is it okay for a transperson to feel erased by language denying that transwomen are women, but not okay for women to feel erased by language denying that there is no difference between men and women?
+Why is it okay for a trans person to feel erased by language denying that trans women are women but not okay for women to feel erased by language denying that there is no difference between men and women?
 Is this sides-taking warranted?
 On what rational grounds?
 For another thing, subordinating the pursuit of the truth to subjective feelings is a tactic used by authoritarians to silence debate and discussion.
-Frankly, from a humanist standpoint, that Dawkins makes unpopular and offensive observations warrants a second AHA award.

 Race was consciously created by the capitalist class in a dynamic Barbara Fields has usefully termed “racecraft.”
 Field’s argues that race is a classification created by racism, an ideology that supposes the human species is meaningfully differentiated based on ancestry and phenotype.
 Colonial powers wrote laws defining and dividing populations and developed an ideological system that rationalized exploitation in terms of innate racial differences.
 Given this, instead of reifying race by treating it as a fixed and objective things, one should instead ask why those who claim to be moved by the demands of social justice are so keen on maintaining the system of racial caste by mocking, ostracizing, and punishing those who seek either to identify as a different race or as no race at all.